BDehapiot/Template-Repo_Python/utils/README_installation.md

 <details> <summary>Windows</summary>
-<br>This is a step by step guide to install Python using the Mamba/Conda
+<br>This is a step by step guide to install Python and Spyder using the Mamba/Conda
 environment manager.

+Spyder is an Integrated Development Interface (IDE) to interact with Python codes.

-While all steps are required to complete installation, only steps 5, 6, 8, 9 will be later necessary to
+While all steps are required to complete installation, only steps 5, 8 and 9 will be later necessary to start Spyder in the good environment.

 ### Download GitHub repository: